Artificyall/portfolio/src/pages/project/nested/miniShell.md

 Development of a shell in C.

+We were working in a team of 3 people.

 At the end we had to be able to :

 - Run __internal__ commands (pwd, mkdir, cd..)